 The blood sample is sent to a lab for analysis.
 You can return to your usual activities immediately after the sample is taken.

-Normal ranges for children vary with age and sex.
-The range for a normal hemoglobin level may differ from one medical practice to another.
+Healthy ranges for children vary with age and sex.
+The range for a healthy hemoglobin level may differ slightly from one medical practice to another.

 Lower than normal results